Hidden ferromagnetism of centrosymmetric antiferromagnets: Minimal model

 \section{Minimal model}

 AHE in centrosymmetric antiferromagnets has been predicted several decades ago on phenomenological grounds~\cite{TurovBook,TurovShavrov}.
 In 1997, the magneto-optical effect (the ac analog of AHE) in weak ferromagnets has been studied quantitatively on the basis of first-principles electronic structure calculations~\cite{PRB1997}.
-Particularly, it was shown that the effect is strong and comparable with the one in regular FM state (though the net spin magnetization in the weak and regular FM states differed by two orders of magnetide).
+Particularly, it was argued that the effect is strong and comparable with the one in regular FM state (though the net spin magnetization in the weak and regular FM states differed by two orders of magnitude).
 This behavior was attributed to the form of orbital magnetization, which substantially deviates from the spin one.
+The imaginary antisymmetric part of optical conductivity, ${\rm Im}[\sigma^{A}(\omega)]$, which was actually considered in Ref.~\cite{PRB1997}, is related to the real part, ${\rm Re}[\sigma^{A}(\omega)]$, by the Kramers-Kronig transformation, meaning that if ${\rm Im}[\sigma^{A}(\omega)]$ is finite, ${\rm Re}[\sigma^{A}(\omega)]$ is also finite.
+Thus, the conclusions of Ref.~\cite{PRB1997} have direct implications for the behavior of AHE in metallic regime.
 In this section, we introduce the minimal model, describing AHE and orbital magnetization on the microscopic level.